exonum/exonum-doc/src/get-started/light-client.md

 }
 ```

-Next we need to obtain the root hash of the table that bears all the registered
+Next, we need to obtain the root hash of the table that bears all the registered
 wallets from the table containing hashes of all tables
 defined in the service (state hash aggregator).
 The root hashes of the service
 tables are